jsore/notes/v2/enterprise-js/deployment.md

 - [ ] Domain needs to be transferred off existing server, finish book's DNS sections prior to though

       Curious to see what difference the author implemented in their DNS configs.
-I'm competent and have a full <br>
+I'm competent, have a full<br>
-   working DNS config set up but haven't played with reverse proxies before, don't know if that'll conflict.
+      working DNS config set, but haven't played with reverse proxies before, don't know if that'll conflict.<br>

-   Current: jsore.com@45.56.74.80

 <br>

 - [ ] Mail server migration

-   Need to make a decision here: should I keep my original $10/mo box, wipe it and hand roll an mail solution<br>
-   or continue to use Fastmail and point that service at the new box?
-Logic would dictate that since I'm     <br>
-   advertising myself as a fullstack dev I should back that up, but...until that decision has been made I'll <br>
-   just continue using Fastmail, specially since I'm job hunting currently and need it up reliably.
+   Need to make a decision here: should I keep my original $10/mo box, wipe it and hand roll an mail solution or continue to use Fastmail and point that service at the new box?
+Logic would dictate that since I'm advertising myself as a fullstack dev I should back that up, but...until that decision has been made I'll just continue using Fastmail, specially since I'm job hunting currently and need it up reliably.

 <br>